ajakef/gemlog/demo/README.md

 The optional file `station info.txt` is used to assign [SEED codes](https://ds.iris.edu/ds/nodes/dmc/data/formats/seed/) (network, station, and location) to your output data.
 By default, your converted data will use the Gem serial number as the station name, and leave the network and location codes blank.
 If you want to assign different names, you need to include a comma-separated text file containing a table of serial numbers, network codes, station codes, and location codes.
 Because all Gem recordings are infrasound sampled at 100 Hz, they are automatically assigned the [channel code](https://ds.iris.edu/ds/nodes/dmc/data/formats/seed-channel-naming/) HDF.

 ### Converting raw gem data
-Set your conda environment to whatever you set up during the installation using a terminal command like `conda activate gem` and run the data conversion using the terminal command `gem2ms`.
-This may take a while to run if you have a lot of data! `gem2ms` will add the following folders to your directory structure:
+Set your conda environment to whatever you set up during the installation using a terminal command like `conda activate gem` and run the data conversion using the terminal command `gemconvert`.
+This may take a while to run if you have a lot of data! `gemconvert` will add the following folders to your directory structure:
 ```
 Project_Folder/
 |__station_info.txt (unchanged, and unused in this step)